BBC’s The War of the Worlds: Where Was the TV Show Filmed?

 War of the Worlds Filming Locations

 As mentioned earlier, BBC’s ‘War of the Worlds’ is set in Edwardian London and Surrey.
-The period that the tale is set in plays an equally crucial role as the visualization of the story’s sci-fi elements.
+The period that the tale is set in plays an equally crucial role in the visualization of the story’s sci-fi elements.
 Hence, many people might be wondering whether the mini-series has actually been filmed in London or Surrey.

 Liverpool, UK